ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Reactive Streams

-Reactive Streams is a further development of Reactive Extensions, which were created to solve the problem of unbounded buffers that were used to reconcile the processing rates of a faster producer and a slower consumer.
-In a simplified way, Reactive Streams can be thought of as a combination of Reactive Extensions and batching.
+Reactive Streams are a further development of Reactive Extensions, which were created to solve the problem of unbounded buffers that were used to reconcile the processing rates of a faster producer and a slower consumer.
+In a simplified way, Reactive Streams are a combination of Reactive Extensions and batching.

 In Reactive Extensions, a Publisher can send events to a Subscriber as soon as they become available and in any quantity.
 In Reactive Streams, a Publisher must send events to a Subscriber only after requesting them and no more than the requested quantity.